What to Do in Milos, Greece: 3 Days of Fishing Villages

 Sarakiniko Beach

 Wake up at sunrise—seriously—to experience golden hour on the moon.
 Sarakiniko Beach is the closest you’ll get to blasting off into orbit, offering hours of exploration throughout the cracks and crevices of this white, lunar-like landscape sculpted by the sea.
-The sculpted volcanic rock formations can be summited as a perch from which to watch the waves below, or head to the center shallow inlet to take a dip.
-When approaching from the parking lot, walk around to the sweeping left slope to find the lip infamous for cliff jumping when low northerly winds are blowing, or explore further along the outcropping to find the rock bridge carved by the incoming tide.
+The volcanic rock formations can be summited as a perch from which to watch the waves below, then head to the center shallow inlet to take a dip.
+When approaching from the parking lot, walk around the sweeping left slope to find the lip infamous for cliff jumping when low northerly winds are blowing, or explore further along the outcropping to find the rock bridge carved by the incoming tide.

 Firopotamos